 Palestinian Legislative Council (PLC)

-On 22 December 2018, Mahmoud Abbas announced that the Constitutional Court had issued a decree dissolving the PLC and calling for legislative elections within 6 months (by mid-May 2019).
+In December 2018, the Constitutional Court dissolved the 2006 PLC and called for legislative elections within 6 months (by mid-May 2019).
 Shortly after, Saeb Erekat called for the PLC to be replaced by a new “constituent assembly of the State of Palestine”.
-Hamas condemned the move as illegal and unconstitutional — although it left open the door for “'consensual general elections' in case Fatah pledges to accept their results whatever they are.”
+Hamas condemned the move as illegal and unconstitutional — although it left open the door for “‘consensual general elections’ in case Fatah pledges to accept their results whatever they are.”

 As of March 2019, there were 7 PLC members imprisoned by Israel, the majority of them held without charge or trial – these include Ahmad Sadaat (PFLP), and Marwan Bargouthi (Fatah).
 In December 2016 Abbas lifted parliamentary immunity from his Fatah rival and PLC member Mohammed Dahlan, along with four other PLC members seen to support him.

-The protocols for holding of PLC elections – including in Jerusalem – are set out in Annex 2 of the 1995 Israeli-Palestinian interim agreement (Oslo II) and the 2007 presidential decree issued by Mahmoud Abbas.
+The protocols for holding of PLC elections – including in East Jerusalem – are set out in Annex 2 of the 1995 Israeli-Palestinian interim agreement (Oslo II) and the 2007 and 2021 electoral laws issued by Abbas.